 How is the bail amount determined?

 This is somewhat difficult to determine because there are several different ways that bail amount can be set.
 In most cases, when a person is arrested on a warrant, the amount will already be assigned.
 However, the bail is set and conducted by a magistrate judge after the arrest during the bail hearing.
 The judge will have sole discretion in determining the bail amount based on county bail schedules.
 In some cases, the judge can refuse bail if a person is thought likely to leave the country before a trial or bail hearing.

 How much does a bail bond cost?

-The usual fee for a bail bond is 10% of the full bail amount.
+The usual fee for a bail bond is as low as 10% of the full bail amount, depending on the charge and history of the defendant.
 Some bail bonds will offer payment plans for those who can’t come up with the full fee, but usually will require collateral on the bond financing.
 Those with good credit scores may, however, qualify for a no-interest, nothing-down loan.

 How long does it take to post the bond?

 Filling out paperwork usually takes around 30 minutes, but posting the bond must await the arrestee being booked.
 After the bond is posted, there is also a sometimes lengthy release process.
 If the jail is busy, the bail bonds process could still take 3 to 24 hours or more.